python/cpython/Doc/library/re.rst

 .. function:: findall(pattern, string[, flags])

    Return all non-overlapping matches of *pattern* in *string*, as a list of strings.
+The *string* is scanned left-to-right, and matches are returned in the order found.
 If one or more groups are present in the pattern, return a list of groups; this will be a list of tuples if the pattern has more than one group.
 Empty matches are included in the result unless they touch the beginning of another match.

    .. versionadded:: 1.5.2